symfony/symfony-docs/book/http_fundamentals.rst

 The goal of the framework is to integrate many independent tools in order to provide a consistent experience for the developer.
-Even the framework itself is a Symfony bundle (i.e. a plugin) that can be configured or replaced entirely.
+Even the framework itself is a Symfony :term:`bundle` (i.e. a plugin) that can be configured or replaced entirely.

 Symfony provides a powerful set of tools for rapidly developing web applications